IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

     composer outdated --direct

+To update the production dependencies update the composer.json file with the new dependency version numbers and run the following command:

+    composer update

 __Development Dependencies__

 Development depedencies are stored in the __dev/__ directory and are NOT committed to Git.
 They are managed